-On 3 June 2009, Cochlear completed refinancing of its corporate debt facilities.
-The new facility is a secured \$300.0 million multi-option credit facility maturing in June 2012.
+Cochlear's corporate debt facility is a secured \$300.0 million multi-option credit facility maturing in June 2012.
 The facility provides Cochlear with the option to reallocate a sub-limit of up to \$15.0 million for the purpose of drawing either bank guarantees or letters of credit.
 The facility is secured by interlocking guarantees provided by certain controlled entities.
 Interest on the facility is variable and is charged at prevailing market rates.